schipeltaper/veganexplainer/index.md

 ![VeganPizza](Poster-Vegan-Schijf-.png)
 [Translated and taken from https://www.nieuwsvoordietisten.nl/nieuw-de-vegan-schijf/]

 **Let me introduce to you the vegan pizza.
 It has 5 slices and a crust.
-Each of these sections represents one categorie of foods, like fruits and vegetables.
-The consensus is that if you eat a certain amount of each of these categories each day and vary within those catefories you will get all the nutritients you need.**
+Each of these sections represents one category of foods, like fruits and vegetables.
+The consensus is that if you eat a certain amount of each of these categories each day and vary within those categories you will get all the nutritients you need.**
-> Dutch source explaining how to eat vegan: https://www.voedingscentrum.nl/nl/service/vraag-en-antwoord/gezonde-voeding-en-voedingsstoffen/hoe-kan-ik-gezond-veganistisch-eten-.aspx]
+> Dutch source explaining how to eat vegan: https://www.voedingscentrum.nl/nl/service/vraag-en-antwoord/gezonde-voeding-en-voedingsstoffen/hoe-kan-ik-gezond-veganistisch-eten-.aspx
+> https://www.healthline.com/nutrition/vegan-diet-guide#at-restaurants *"Remember to vary your sources of protein and vegetables throughout the day, as each provides different vitamins and minerals that are important for your health."*
+> An independant analysis of this vegan pizza: https://www.consumentenbond.nl/duurzamer-eten/is-eten-volgens-de-vegan-schijf-gezond

 **This vegan pizza was created by a team of dietitians working with the Dutch Society for Veganism.**
 > Source: https://www.nieuwsvoordietisten.nl/nieuw-de-vegan-schijf/